IELTS Listening Test Overview

 3 Common Problems with the IELTS Listening Test

-- Not knowing how to complete the test: We looked at this briefly above and we cover it in detail inside the Beyond Band 6 IELTS Preparation Course.
+- Not knowing how to complete the test: We looked at this briefly above and we cover it in detail inside the IELTS Essentials (Free IELTS Preparation Course).
 The key is being able to use the questions to predict the kind of language you will hear and what the answers might be.
 It doesn’t matter if you can’t predict everything (this is pretty much impossible), the important point is to activate language before you listen and focus on the kind of information you need to be listening out for.
 However, even if you know exactly what you should be doing, the test can still be very difficult if you can’t keep up with the speed or you don’t understand the language.

 - Not being able to keep up with the speed: Sometimes students find the speed of the test too fast to keep up with.
 If this happens to you, then you need to spend more time listening to English being spoken at a natural speed.
 Use the resources in the next lesson to help with this.
 The key is to listen to things that are too difficult for you – that you cannot understand 100%.
 If you can, then it is too easy and you won’t develop your skills.
 You should be able to understand 50% to 90% of what you are listening to in order to make progress.